earth-metabolome-initiative/emi-monorepo/web/core_structures/core_structures_builder/time_requirements_report.md

 ##### Time Report for Generate Table Traits

 The total time spent on all tasks was now.
-The slowest task was `Generate Foreign Traits` which took now (NaN% of all time).
+The slowest task was `Generate Insertable Traits` which took now (NaN% of all time).

 | name                       | time | percentage | comment |
 |----------------------------|------|------------|---------|